marmelab/react-admin/docs/Features.md

 ## AI-Powered Components

-React-admin leverages recent breakthroughs in AI to **boost user productivity**.
+React-admin leverages recent breakthroughs in Artificial Intelligence (AI) to **boost user productivity**.

 One example is [`<PredictiveTextInput>`](./PredictiveTextInput.md), which suggests completion for the input value, using your favorite AI backend.
 Users can accept the completion by pressing the `Tab` key.
 It's like Intellisense or Copilot for your forms.